Assessing student learning in quantum computing: Lessons from developing a test item on phase kickback: Introduction

 Generally, strong test items share a few common features \cite{Engelhardt:2009}.
 Items should be straightforward and concise, avoiding unnecessary ``gotchas,'' roundabout language (e.g.\ double negatives), or culturally-specific references.
 Items should be insensitive to competing notational and terminology conventions, and resistant to test-taking tricks and haphazard guessing.
 Ideally, items should incorporate tempting ``distractors'' based on known naive conceptions or reasoning errors, to lure low-performing students away from the correct answer.

 While quantitative metrics can flag problematic test items, it is often much more difficult to figure out \textit{why} a test item is misperforming.
 Diagnosis requires triangulation of multiple methodologies (quantitative and qualitative), and often much trial-and-error.
-Even for experienced assessment developers and physics education researchers, reasons for item failure frequently elude us.
-This returns us to the primary point of this paper: student thinking is challenging to measure, and seemingly minor changes to problem wording can dramatically impact the reasoning students use.
-Accordingly, lessons learned from troubleshooting underperforming test items are often as valuable as the final assessment scores.
+Even for experienced assessment developers and education researchers, reasons for item failure frequently elude us.
+This returns us to the primary point of this paper: student thinking is challenging to measure, and seemingly minor changes to problem wording can dramatically impact the reasoning students use.\footnote{This phenomenon is by no means limited to the context of QIS education; however, the formative stage and interdisciplinary nature of QIS likely only exacerbates these challenges compared to more-established fields like undergraduate physics.} Accordingly, lessons learned from troubleshooting underperforming test items are often as valuable as the final assessment scores.